Painting Lakes and Shores Workshop

 Participants can enjoy a special rate at the Stone Hotel and Cottages

-Materials for this workshop are open to those who wish to bring acrylic paints or watercolor.
+This workshop is open to those who wish to bring acrylic paints or watercolor.
 You do not need to bring both.
 The instructor will provide demos in watercolor and acrylic, and students may work with the medium they feel most comfortable.

 For Paint (please select the media that you’d like to work with during the workshop):